hms-dbmi/dseqr.docs/content/docs/general/Why Not Seurat?/index.md

 ### Pseudobulk differential expression

-The *SingleCellExperiment* ecosystem provides [utilities](https://osca.bioconductor.org/multi-sample-comparisons.html) to run pseudo-bulk differential expression analyses per cluster when there are multiple control and test samples.
+The *SingleCellExperiment* ecosystem provides [utilities](http://bioconductor.org/books/release/OSCA/multi-sample-comparisons.html) to run pseudo-bulk differential expression analyses per cluster when there are multiple control and test samples.
+The OSCA handbook provides the following justifications for pseudo-bulking:

-Pseudobulk analyses use standard bulk RNA-seq pipelines where the level of replication is the sample instead of assuming every cell is an independent biological replicate.
-This results in reasonable p-values.
+> * Larger counts are more amenable to standard DE analysis pipelines designed for bulk RNA-seq data.
+Normalization is more straightforward and certain statistical approximations are more accurate [...]
+> * Collapsing cells into samples reflects the fact that our biological replication occurs at the sample level.
+Each sample is represented no more than once for each condition, avoiding problems from unmodelled correlations between samples.
+Supplying the per-cell counts directly to a DE analysis pipeline would imply that each cell is an independent biological replicate, which is not true from an experimental perspective.
+> * Variance between cells within each sample is masked, provided it does not affect variance across (replicate) samples.
+This avoids penalizing DEGs that are not uniformly up- or down-regulated for all cells in all samples of one condition.
+Masking is generally desirable as DEGs - unlike marker genes - do not need to have low within-sample variance to be interesting, e.g., if the treatment effect is consistent across replicate populations but heterogeneous on a per-cell basis.
+(Of course, high per-cell variability will still result in weaker DE if it affects the variability across populations, while homogeneous per-cell responses will result in stronger DE due to a larger population-level log-fold change.
+These effects are also largely desirable.)

 Importantly, pseudobulk methods outperform non-pseudobulk methods when [benchmarked](https://www.biorxiv.org/content/biorxiv/early/2019/07/26/713412.full.pdf).

-### SCTransform downsides

-Some [examples](https://ltla.github.io/SingleCellThoughts/general/transformation.html) from the authors of the Bioconductor workflow of where *SCTransform* can cause issues.

 ### Ambient expression

 The OSCA handbook provides [recommendations](http://bioconductor.org/books/release/OSCA/multi-sample-comparisons.html#ambient-problems) for dealing with ambient expression.

 Ambient expression arrises from differential lysis between samples into the cell suspension.
 For example: RBCs lysing → Hemoglobin detected in all droplets → Hemoglobin shows up as differentially expressed as compared to samples without this issue.
-Seurat does not provide any recommendations for ambient expression.
+Seurat does not provide any recommendations for handling ambient expression.

+### SCTransform downsides

+Some [analysis](https://ltla.github.io/SingleCellThoughts/general/transformation.html) from the authors of the Bioconductor workflow of potential and real downsides of *SCTransform*.
+In particular:

+> The transformed values from sctransform exhibit no relation to the original scale of the (log-)counts.
+This is not a problem for exploratory analyses but makes it difficult to interpret differential expression analyses [...]</br></br>
+> {{< img-simple src="sctransform.png" alt="Bulk Data Import" class="border-1" >}}

 ### Time and memory

-The Seurat SCTransform workflow generates a non-sparse expression matrix.
+The Seurat *SCTransform* workflow generates a non-sparse expression matrix.
 This makes integration of multiple samples very slow and requires large amounts of RAM.